contao/docs/docs/manual/user-management/members.en.md

 **Set a home directory:** Here you activate your own home directory.

-**Home directory:** Here you can set the member's home directory.
+**Home directory:** Here you set the member's home directory.

 ### Subscriptions

-**Subscriptions:** Here you can edit the member's newsletter subscriptions.
+**Subscriptions**: Here you can edit the member's newsletter subscriptions.

 ### Account settings

-Just like users, members can be deactivated manually or automatically.
+Just like users, members can also be deactivated manually or automatically.
 A deactivated member can no longer log in to the frontend.

 **Deactivate:** Here you can deactivate the member.

-**Activate on:** Here you can activate the member on a specific day at 0:00.
+**Activate on:** Here you activate the member on a specific day at 0:00.

-**Deactivate on:** Here you can deactivate the member on a certain day at 0:00 o'clock.
+**Deactivate on:** Here you deactivate the member on a specific day at 0:00.